Tao-Yida/CEDANet/src/README.md

-# Repository contents

-## 1. Folder: samples_for_labelling
-This folder includes all the necessary code for sampling images.
-These images will be labeled in the next stage.

-## 2. Folder: oracle_evaluator
-This folder contains the files for the annotator tool that was used to label the sampled images from the previous step.

-## 3. Folder: bvm_training
+# src Directory Contents

-This folder contains the code for the training of bvm model for both versions; original and weakly-supervised.
+This directory contains the source code for the project.

-## 4. Folder: bvm_docker
+## 1. Folder: bvm_training
-This folder contains the files used to build the Docker for running inference on the BVM model.
-Please refer to the readme file in the folder for more details.
+This folder contains the code for training the BVM (Bayesian Video Matting) model.

+## 2. Script: download_videos.py
+This Python script is used to download videos from various sources.
+These videos can be used as input for the inference process in the CEDANet model.